Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Agio Example

-Assume that a share has a nominal value of EUR 50 and is sold at an issue price of EUR 60.
+Assume a share has a nominal value of 50 euros and is issued at an issue price of 60 euros.

-The Agio is therefore 10 euros or 20% of the nominal value.
+The agio therefore amounts to 10 euros or 20% of the nominal value.

 Advantages and disadvantages of Agio